mookiedog/umod4-PCB/README.md

 See the file [ChangeList.md](ChangeList.md) for the complete set of changes incorporated by 4V1.

 The 4V1 version PCB has passed all its tests so far.
-The only outstanding 4V1 feature that has not been tested is the new ability to access the micro SD card using 4-bit mode mode.

 ## Goals